MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/fetchxml/page-results.md

 ### Queries that don't support paging cookies

 Some queries do not support paging cookies.
 When paging cookies aren't supported by a query, no paging cookie value is returned with the result.
-For example, queries sorted using a `link-entity` attribute don't support paging cookies.
+For example, queries sorted using a `link-entity` attribute may not support paging cookies.

 When Dataverse doesn't return a paging cookie, the paging model falls back to simple paging, with all the limitations that come with it.